vinsworldcom/nppChangedLines/README.md

 ## Installation

+**NOTE:**  This plugin only works with Notepad++ 8.4.6 or newer.

 Copy the:

-+ 32-bit:  ./bin/ChangedLines.dll
++ 32-bit:  ./Release/Win32/ChangedLines.dll
-+ 64-bit:  ./bin64/ChangedLines.dll
++ 64-bit:  ./Release/x64/ChangedLines.dll

 to the Notepad++ plugins folder:
-  + In N++ <7.6, directly in the plugins/ folder
   + In N++ >=7.6, in a directory called ChangedLines in the plugins/ folder (plugins/ChangedLines/)

-Make sure to enable from the menu Plugins->Changed Lines->Enable.
+Make sure to enable from the menu Plugins->Changed Lines->Enable Plugin Features.

 ## Usage

-ChangedLines provides a margin marker to indicate what lines have been changed and what changed lines have been saved.
-As changes are made to a document in Notepad++, ChangedLines will add the appropriate color marking to the line.
-The colors and markers can be changed in the Settings dialog.
+As of Notepad++ 8.4.6, Scintilla Change History provides margin markers to track changes in documents while editing.
+This plugin allows some customization of the Change History feature and provides a panel to visually see the changed lines.

 As you navigate through opened Notepad++ documents, ChangedLines will record the document name and line number and store that in a previously visited